KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/11-fall-casting-out.md

 * **The Consequences (Membrane Sealing & "Coats of Skins"):**
     **Fragmentation:** The moment consciousness identifies with the IL layers, it seals the membrane between its L₂ (SM: Nousa) and L₃ (DM: Noeüs).
-    **"Coats of Skins":** This is the perceptual shift into a "carnal" state.
+    **"Coats of Skins" (C₁₃ Membrane Sealing):** This is the perceptual shift into a "carnal" state.
 Consciousness is now trapped in, and identifies only with, its L₁ (ES: Soma) and L₂ (SS: Anthra) layers, severed from its L₃ (DS: Archeus) root.
 This L₁/L₂ identification is the "fleshly prison."

 * **The Casting Out (Entropy-Dominated Field):**
     Expulsion from the garden symbolizes the loss of access to the naïve, permeable state.